richard-vh/CDE_123_HandsOnLab/setup/README.md

 ## Requirements

-To deploy the demo via this automation you need:
+To deploy the demo / HOL via this automation you need:

 * A CDP tenant in Public or Private cloud.
 * A CDP Workload User with Ranger policies and IDBroker Mappings configured accordingly.
+In particular, you must configure the Ranger Hadoop SQL and Raz (S3 or ADLS) policies accordingly.
 * An CDE Service on version 1.23 or above.
-* A CDE Spark 3.2 Virtual Cluster foe data generation and at least one CDE Spark 3.5 for the labs.
+* At least two CDE Spark 3.5 for the labs.
+One will serve as DEV.
+One will serve as PRD.
+If you are hosting an HOL with many participants, organizing groups of 10 participants in multiple Dev & Prd VC pairs is highly recommended.
 * A working local installation of the CDE CLI.
 * The Docker Custom Runtime entitlement.
 Please contact the CDE product or sales team to obtain the entitlement.
 * A Dockerhub account.
 Keep your Dockerhub user and password handy.